 "While the Enterprise crew researches a newly discovered comet, Archer tries to deal diplomatically with a Vulcan ship that is suspiciously watching them."

-On this day in 2015, Doctor Who aired "The Zygon Inversion."
-This served as the eighth episode in the relaunched program's ninth season, and here's the plot summary as provided by IMDB.com:
+On this day in 2009 (in Germany), Firefly aired "Ariel."
+Officially, this served as the eighth episode in the program's only season in original broadcast existence.
+Here's the plot summary as provided by IMDB.com:

 Sorry, folks, but I don't "game."
 Still, I can appreciate a quality genre release, and on this day in 2016 the entertaining Planet Explorers explored its release to the worldwide marketplace.
 According to our friends at IMDB.com, here's the premise: